Biking and Walking in Virginia

 Bicyclists and pedestrians may also board Hampton Roads Transit's Elizabeth River Ferry to cross between the Cities of Norfolk and Portsmouth, White’s Ferry, a privately operated service that connects Loudoun County with the Chesapeake & Ohio Canal Trail near Poolesville, Maryland, and the Hatton Ferry, a free, donation-based service in Central Virginia between Albemarle and Buckingham Counties.

 Amtrak and Virginia Regional Express

-Depending on your location, there are many different ways to bring your bike on an Amtrak or VRE train.
+Depending on your location, there are many different ways to travel by train with your bike.
 For detailed information about the maximum dimensions of folding bicycles, baggage fees, and reservation requirements you may visit Amtrak’s Bring Your Bicycle Onboard website or download the Bicycling in Virginia Train Service Guide (pdf).

 - Designated spaces within the body of the train car

 - Folding bikes under the dimensions of 34" x 15" x 48"

 - Full-size bicycles may be transported in bicycle racks located in the baggage car at stations served by the Carolinian, Crescent, Northeast Regional and Silver Service/Palmetto routes

 - Bicycles may be checked on Amtrak between all locations where checked baggage is offered